-Steve Small, Creative Director
+Steve Small, Artistic Director and Joint Executive Director

-Ruth Hollyman, Creative Director
+Ruth Hollyman, Agency Director and Joint Executive Director

 Ruth is an Edinburgh based director and arts manager who has been working with young people in a theatre setting for 24 years, primarily in Scotland.
 She co-founded Strange Town and manages it with Steve Small and also runs the Strange Town Young Actors’ agency.

 She worked in the marketing department at Edinburgh Festival Theatre in 1995, where she established the theatre’s education programme.
 From 1996-2000 she lived in Tokyo, setting up a children’s theatre company and working in television and the voiceover industry.

 As a freelancer she has previously worked with Lyceum Youth Theatre, macRobert, North Edinburgh Arts Centre, Scottish Youth Theatre, Perth Theatre, Stirling Youth Theatre, Borderline Youth Theatre, and Dundee Rep.

 Jessica Chalmers, General Manager

 Jessica has a degree in Festival and Events Management from Edinburgh Napier University.
 Throughout her studies she worked with various Edinburgh Festival venues in a number of different roles.
 She also produced a show which ran at the Fringe and toured to the Big Burns Supper Festival in Dumfries.Since graduating Jessica has worked at the Traverse Theatre and completed an internship with a social enterprise which worked to support young families.
 As a previous Youth Theatre member herself, Jessica appreciates the opportunities it can bring to a young person and is excited to be working with Strange Town to help bring these to more young people.

 James Beagon, Youth Theatre Manager

 James is a director, playwright and creative learning facilitator who has lived and worked in Edinburgh for over a decade.